Minimally Invasive Spine Surgery

 - It’s virtually impossible to use mini-access (or mini-open) techniques like this on obese patients.
 This excludes a large contingent of back pain sufferers.

 Some less invasive spinal fusion methods, such as the XLIF, use several smaller incisions (as opposed to a single large incision) and don’t actually cut muscle.
 Instead, they split the muscle fibers with retractors in order to view the spine.
 Nevertheless, it can still take as long as a few months for patients to be able to return to their normal activities.3

-Learn about all the advantages of Inspired Spine Keyhole Surgery, treatment options, patient success stories and more.
+Learn more about all the advantages of Inspired Spine's conservative treatment options, minimally invasive back surgery, patient success stories and more.

-Our signature keyhole spinal fusions are the only truly minimally invasive fusion surgeries available today.
-The surgeon removes the diseased disc, restores the height of the disc space, and inserts bone graft material–all through a dime-sized portal.
+Our signature fluoroscopic spinal fusions are the only truly minimally invasive fusion surgeries available today.
+The surgeon removes the diseased disc, restores the height of the disc space, and inserts bone graft material – all through a dime-sized portal.
 Even multiple levels of the spine can be treated from a single portal.

 Major muscles and natural, healthy structures in the back are preserved, promoting faster recovery.
 Unlike other spinal fusions, many patients are able to get up, walk around, and return home within a few hours after surgery.
 And you can expect to recover in weeks, not months.